176deepak/HE_NMT_L_Transformer/README.md

 ## Tokenizer
 The first step in building any NLP application is the tokenizer.
 Here, we used the Byte Pair Encoding (BPE) algorithm to create our tokenizer.

+## Word Embedding
+The next step in building our application is to train embeddings model on data, so that we can use better context embedding.
+Here we have used the word2vec solution for training our embedding model.

+`Note: We have used the tokenizers library for BPE tokenizer to train our dataset.
+Later, we will create our BPE(something else) tokenizer from scratch.
+Later on we will train our word2vec solution using CBOW or skipgrams model.`